MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/auditpol-remove.md

 ---
 title: auditpol remove
-description: Reference article for the auditpol remove command; auditpol remove removes the per-user audit policy for a specified account or all accounts. ms.topic: reference
+description: Reference article for the auditpol remove command; auditpol removes the per-user audit policy for a specified account or all accounts. ms.topic: reference
 author: JasonGerend
 ms.author: jgerend